 Cairn is basically a box of toys and treats for hikers, so we were happy when Rob Little, founder of Cairn, contacted us to check out the service.

 For $29.95 a month (free shipping; save with a 6 or 12-month subscription) a box arrives with a “carefully curated” selection of outdoor related items, usually from these categories:

 - APPAREL: Hiking socks, Gloves, Beanies

-- FOOD/NUTRITION: Energy Bars, Snacks for the trail, Drink mixes
+- FOOD/ENERGY: Energy Bars, Snacks for the trail, Drink mixes

 - SKIN CARE: Sun products, Insect repellents, Lip balms